sxvvv/sxvvv.github.io/_pages/about.md

   - /about.html
 ---
 <!-- bundle exec jekyll serve -->
 I am Tian Ye, a Research Assistant at the HKUST (GZ), supervised by [Prof. Lei Zhu](https://sites.google.com/site/indexlzhu/home).
-My primary research interests include computer vision and deep learning, mainly focusing on reversible imaging problem and image generation.
+I am also an incoming PhD student@HKUST-GZ, ROAS Thrust.
+My primary research interests include computer vision and deep learning, mainly focusing on reversible imaging problems and image generation.
 I was honored to be supervised and collaborated with **Dr. Erkang Chen** and **Dr. Yun Liu** during my undergraduate studies.

 # 📝 Arxiv&Publications